A Growth Mindset Matters: Helping Youth Be Resilient

 When talking about a growth mindset with your child, remind them that even if they don’t understand something yet, they have enormous potential to keep learning by trying.
 In fact, developing a learning mindset is something that everyone, at any age, can continue to develop.

-Here are some tips to support a young person’s awareness of their growth mindset:
+Here are some ways to teach kids a growth mindset:

 Many of us have heard the age-old saying “You are the company you keep” – but how many of us really think about what this means?
 And how can we teach this concept to our children?